 - I do not place my childrens’ education at the top of my priority list.
 In raising my children to adulthood, my main concern is that they become Godly men of character.
 I firmly believe that if they have a Godly character they will be good husbands, good fathers, good employees or employers, they will be honest, fair, just, and they will have a love of learning.
 People with great character tend to be willing to learn new things because they can honestly admit that they don’t know it all.
-SO… if I raise Godly men of character, they will reach adulthood with a willingness to improve their own minds, hearts, and in turn, their eductions and finances will fall into place.
+SO… if I raise Godly men of character, they will reach adulthood with a willingness to improve their own minds, hearts, and in turn, their eduction and finances will fall into place.

 - I do not purport that what or how I am teaching my children is the best way or the only way, that children should be taught.
 I am, however, confident that I am teaching them the best way I know how to and in a way that I sleep soundly at night knowing that they are getting a well rounded education.
-This is not to say that other forms of education are not well rounded… what I am saying here, on my own blog, is that I am comfortable with what I have taught my children and that any kind education they could receive would come with holes.
+This is not to say that other forms of education are not well rounded… what I am saying here, on my own blog, is that I am comfortable with what I have taught my children and that any kind of education they could receive would come with holes.
 The holes in my kids’ education might be different from the holes in the educations of children who receive other forms of schooling, and I am perfectly comfortable with that.
-(P.J.
-Jonas of Goat Milk Stuff explains it so well and said it in a way that I can agree with: teaching our children to think is much more important than getting them to memorize tons of facts.
-If you want to see what Henry Ford or Albert Einstein thought about this exact topic, please read the blog post of P.J.’s that I linked to.)
+P.J.
+Jonas of Goat Milk Stuff explains it so well and said it in a way that I can agree with: “Teaching our children to think is much more important than getting them to memorize tons of facts.”
+If you want to see what Henry Ford or Albert Einstein thought about this exact topic, please read the blog post of P.J.’s that I linked to.

 - Much of what I liked in the early years has changed.
 There are several possible reasons: either I no longer saw the benefits of that program for my children, the need for them to learn that, or I found another format that better suited my learners.
 That doesn’t necessarily make the programs unworthy of being used by someone else, just that we won’t likely use that for “Round Two of Homeschooling Littles” in Jackson Academy.